*This has been adopted from “BBC Grammar Challenge” programme

 sound of the singular noun begins with a vowel sound (a, e, i, o, u), An

-is used (an owl, an orange, an hour, et cetera).
-If the sound is a consonant (b, k, d, et cetera), A is used ( a pen, a youth, a uniform, et cetera).
+consonant (b, k, d, et cetera), A is used ( a pen, a youth, a uniform,

-A and An are used to refer to general things, they are called
+Because A and An are used to refer to

-“indefinite articles” because they do not refer to something specific
+general things, they are called “indefinite articles” because they do

-between the speaker and the hearer.
-On the other hand, ‘the’ is called a
+not refer to something specific between the speaker and the hearer.
+On

-‘definite article” because it refers to things that are definite, clear
+to things that are definite, clear and known to the people

-and known to the people communicating.
-To master the use of ‘the’ you
+communicating.
+To master the use of ‘the’ you have to study more about

-have to study more about its many rules and exceptions.
+its many rules and exceptions.

 Examples with ‘the’: